 4. Derails Brain Function

-Just as the Danish high schoolers noticed problems with concentration, scientists have begun to look at the impact of 4G radiation on brain function.
+Just as the Danish high schoolers noticed concerns with concentration, scientists have begun to look at the impact of 4G radiation on brain function.
 Using MRI technology, research performed just last year found that persons exposed to 4G radiation had several areas of reduced brain activity.

 5. Reduces Brain Activity in Females

 A group of 30 healthy volunteers, 15 men and 15 women, were given a simple memory test.
-First, the entire group was tested without any exposure to Wi-Fi radiation — no problem.
+First, the entire group was tested without any exposure to Wi-Fi radiation — no concern.
 Then, they were exposed to 2.4 GHz Wi-Fi from a wireless access point for about 45 minutes.
 During that portion of the testing, brain activity was measured and the women had a noticeable change in brain activity and energy levels.
 Sorry ladies!
 But guys, don’t get too comfortable…

 6. Neutralizes Sperm